 What affects women’s mental health?

-When women find it hard to talk about difficult feelings and internalise them, this can lead to problems such as depression and eating disorders.
-They may express their emotional pain through self-harm, whereas men are more likely to act out their feelings through disruptive or anti-social behaviour.
+When women find it hard to talk about difficult feelings, they tend to internalise them.
+This can lead to depression, eating disorders and self-harm.
+Men are more likely to act out their feelings through disruptive or anti-social behaviour.

-There are also factors that protect women’s mental health: they tend to have better social networks than men and find it easier to confide in their friends.
-Women are also more likely to have been treated for a mental health problem (29% compared with 17% of men).
-This reflects women's greater willingness to acknowledge they need help.
-It may also reflect doctors’ expectations of the kinds of health problem that women and men are likely to encounter.
+On the other hand, some factors protect women’s mental health: they tend to have better social networks than men, find it easier to confide in their friends and are more likely to have been treated for a mental health problem.

 What can I do if I’m worried about my mental health?